kokarn/tarkov-gun-builder/readme.md

     Move items.json, items_preset.json and globals.json to the folder where you want to use the widget

-## New ammos have been added and you need presets?
+## New ammos have been added and the app breaks?

+    Add empty presets
     Check how 633ec7c2a6918cb895019c6c is used in items_preset.json and globals.json

 ## License